“How did they make it that small!?”

 Weight: 4.76 oz

-The iPhone 12 mini starts at $699 on contract, from carriers like Verizon, AT&T, T-Mobile and many others.
-Off contract, you’ll pay $729.
-At that price, you’ll get 64GB of storage; spend another $50 to double that to 128GB, or another $150 for 256GB.
-Preorders are live now, and the phone begins shipping Nov.
-13.
+The iPhone 12 mini debuted a little less than a year ago at $699 on contract, from carriers like Verizon, AT&T, T-Mobile and many others.
+Off contract, you’d pay $729.
+At that price, you’ll get 64GB of storage, though there are 128GB and 256GB versions available.

 You won’t get a charging adapter or wired EarPods with the iPhone 12 mini, though you will get a Lightning-to-USB-C cable in the box.

 Like the other iPhone 12 models, the iPhone 12 mini is built to support sub-6GHz 5G and millimeter-wave 5G (mmWave) on every network.
 This should mean you’ll get similar 5G band support no matter what iPhone 12 you buy; whatever differences you experience in 5G service will be down to each network’s specific infrastructure and limitations.

 I never expected Apple to release a handset small enough to make the iPhone SE look big, but then 2020 has been all about subverting expectations.